Azure/azure-functions-templates/Docs/Actions/GetTemplateFileContent.md

-# GetTemplateFileContent"
+# GetTemplateFileContent

 ## Definition

-Opens a file, reads all the text in the file, and then assigns the text to a placeholder.
+Opens a file, reads all the text in the file, and then assigns the text to a template's placeholder.

 ### Tooling Support